diegodinatale/diegodinatale/README.md

 - 👋 Hi, I’m @diegodinatale, economist from Peru.
-- 👀 I’m interested in predictive analytics, AI and data science.
+- 👀 I work as data analyst and I am interested in machine learning and data science.
 - 🌱 I’m currently learning machine learning using Python.
 - 💞️ I’m looking to collaborate on any project related to data analytics.
 - 📫 dinatale.dr@gmail.com